algo2t/alphatrade/README.md

 3. Added new search function to search scrips which will return json for found scrips, you need to process it further
 4. More functions to come.
 5. Check whether streaming websocket is working or not
+6. The `examples` folder is removed and examples are renamed and kept in root directory for ease of development

 # STEPS to work